Downtown Old School Sports Bars:

 A new trend is to make sports bars that are decorated nicely and that have gourmet food.

 Howells & Hood- An enormous new sports bar.
 It is more of a place for the beer lovers who wants to have the game on.
 They offer 114 beers on tap.
 The food is a bit upscale for a sports bar.
 Think tuna tartar and seared scallops.
 They have a great outdoor space.
+It will be a good place to sit outside and watch the World Cup.
 Michigan Ave at the Chicago River.

 Sweetwater Tavern- Decorated to look like a lodge.
 It is nice enough to take a date, one that likes sports of course.
 The extensive menu has lots of good offerings.
 Service can be a bit spotty.
 The patty melt is very tasty.
 The beer list is fairly strong.
 TVs can be seen from their large outdoor dining area.
 Michigan Avenue 2 blocks south of the bridge.

 Public House- Part night club part sports bar.
 It has the best food and beer list, 25 on tap and 103 all total, of any of the sports bars.
 It is a bit of a see and be seen place.
 Bear's player can be seen there on occasion.
+It is a good place to watch the Superbowl in downtown Chicago.
 State & Kinzie.

 Benchmark- If you look past all of the jazzed up bar food and the really nice decor it is all sports bar.
 It is a good looking place that is a little clubby.
 On Wells south of North Ave.